-Top 5 WordPress CDN Plugins for Lightning-Fast Website in 2025
+Top 5 WordPress CDN Plugins for Lightning-Fast Website in 2026

-by | Feb 4, 2025 | Comparisons
+by Zadhid Powell | Feb 4, 2025 | Comparisons

-Over nearly a decade I have tested more than a dozen WordPRess CDNs on WordPress sites ranging from personal blogs to high-traffic stores.
+Over nearly a decade I have tested more than a dozen WordPress CDNs on WordPress sites ranging from personal blogs to high-traffic stores.
 Each trial began with baseline metrics from real-user monitoring and Lighthouse.

 After switching CDNs I compared time-to-first-byte, Largest Contentful Paint, cache hit ratio, and purge speed to verify improvement.
 The data revealed clear patterns: